sib-swiss/NGS-introduction-training/docs/day2/samtools.md

 samtools view -bh -F 0x4 SRR519926.sorted.bam > SRR519926.sorted.mapped.bam
 ```

 **Exercise:** Write a command that outputs only the unmapped reads (so the opposite of the example).
 How many reads are in there?
-Is that the same to what we expect based on the output of `samtools flagstat`?
+Is that the same as what we expect based on the output of `samtools flagstat`?

 !!! tip "Tip"
     Check out the `-f` and `-c` options of `samtools view`